playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 > Elements in iteration expect to have 'v-bind:key' directives

-This is because in both of these frameworks, you're expected to pass a special property called `key` which is used by the respective framework to keep track of which item is which.
+This is because, in both of these frameworks, you're expected to pass a special property called the `key`, which the respective framework uses to keep track of which item is which.

-Without this `key` prop, the framework doesn't know which elements have been unchanged, and therefore must destroy and recreate each element in the array for every list re-render.
+Without this `key` prop, the framework doesn't know which elements have been unchanged and, therefore, must destroy and recreate each element in the array for every list re-render.
 This can cause massive performance problems and stability headaches.

 > If you're confused, no worries — there was a lot of technical speech in that last paragraph.
 Continue reading to see what this means in practical terms and don't be afraid to come back and re-read this section when you're done with the chapter.